SuperSimen/vim-shell/README.md

-# vim-terminal
+# vim-shell

 Terminal emulator for Vim.
-Run `:Vimshell` to open a new terminal.
+Run `:Vimshell` to open a new shell.
 Press enter to run the command line under the cursor.
 Use up and down to cycle through command history.

 `:Vimshell` also takes arguments.
-If run with arguments it will not start a separate terminal but print the result into the current buffer.
+If run with arguments it will not start a separate shell but print the result into the current buffer.

 ```shell
 :Vimshell ls -F | grep /